elastic/logstash/.github/ISSUE_TEMPLATE.md

+---
+name: Tracking issue
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
+labels: tracking issue, needs triage
+---

 Please post all product and debugging questions on our [forum](https://discuss.elastic.co/c/logstash).
 Your questions will reach our wider community members there, and if we confirm that there is a bug, then we can open a new issue here.

 For security vulnerabilities please only send reports to security@elastic.co.